 Personal correspondence and information about cotton organizations, farm organizations, and transactions concerning his plantation and plantation store.
 General expenses of the plantation, purchase of cotton seed, and records of accounts.

-The collection contains correspondence to and from members of the Cayce family of St. Francois County, Missouri, 1847-1891.
+The Cayce Family Papers contain correspondence to and from members of the Cayce family of St. Francois County, Missouri.
 Most of the items are addressed to or written by Ellis P. Cayce.
-They concern personal and business matters of family members including Ellis's courtship of his wife Emma, his absence during her lingering illness, and the death of Milton P. Cayce, Ellis's father, in 1888.
+The papers contain information on family members, family businesses, and Ellis’s courtship of Emma Dupuy.

 Cayce, Milton Pleasant, Papers, 1849-1883, (R0498)